ISISNeutronMuon/quickBayes/docs/source/cf/MCMC.rst

 Typically they are chosen to be either reflective or a periodic boundary.
 For a Mertropolis Hastings algorithm both options are suitable, because the results are independent of the path taken by the walker.

-MCMC will eventually give a good represnetation of a unimodal posterior PDF of the data, even if it has some complex structure.
+MCMC will eventually give a good representation of a unimodal posterior PDF of the data, even if it has some complex structure.
 However, it can be very computationally expensive to evaluate due to the number of walkers required to get a good estimate of the posterior and the burn in period.
 The compuational cost is difficult to estimate as it requires prior knowledge of how long the burn in period should be.
 Hence, it can be too short leading to poor results or too long wasting valuable computational time.